The Department of Korean Studies is part of the School of Languages and Cultures (SLC).

-If you have Korean parents and have less than two years of formal education in Korea, you will need to complete 36 senior credit points of Culture units of study.
+If you have Korean parents and have any formal education in Korea, you will need to complete 36 senior credit points of Culture units of study.
 Please contact the department for advice on unit of study selection.

 Native or near-native speakers of Korean

-You are not permitted to take language units of study if you have more than two years of formal education in Korea.
+You are not permitted to take Language units of study.
 Instead you will need to complete 36 senior credit points of Culture units of study.
 Please contact the department for advice on unit of study selection.

-Students who achieve results of credit or better in their first year Korean units are encouraged to pursue Honours in Korean Studies.
-Admission to Honours requires completion of 48 senior credit points with a Credit average or above in Korean Studies.
-This requirement includes a major in Korean Studies and must also include ASNS3690: Approaches to Research in Asian Studies.
+Students who achieve results of 70 percent or better in their first year Korean units are encouraged to pursue honours in Korean Studies.
+Admission to honours requires completion of 48 senior credit points with an average of 70 percent or above in Korean Studies.
+This requirement includes a major in Korean Studies and must also include ASNS3690 Approaches to Research in Asian Studies.
 Intending honours students should consult with the course coordinator as early as possible.